juhan-tarn/LisPy_Interpreter/README.md

 # LisPy_Interpreter <br/>

 An interpreter in Python for Lisp.
-<br/>So far the interpreter can evaluate _arithmetic expressions, including nested expressions._

-This interpreter works in Python 3.4, and it contains regular expression package (regular expression is built-in).
-If regular expression package cannot be imported, try `pip install regex`
+This interpreter works in Python 3.4

 To run this interpreter:
 - download Python (preferably version 3.4)